-Are ‘Opportunity Zone’ tax breaks too good to be true?
+Are “Opportunity Zone” tax breaks too good to be true?

 That “ridiculous loophole” is otherwise known as the opportunity zone program, a part of the federal 2017 Tax Cut and Jobs Act that received bipartisan support because it incentivizes the private sector to invest in high-poverty parts of the country.

-Supporters, like U.S. Senator and presidential candidate Cory Booker (D-N.J.) see opportunity zones as a way to attract investment to struggling communities that might otherwise be overlooked.
+Supporters, like U.S. Senator and presidential candidate Cory Booker (D-NJ) see opportunity zones as a way to attract investment to struggling communities that might otherwise be overlooked.
 “This is probably the biggest economic development tool that local government leaders have to attract capital and investment into their communities to create jobs and economic opportunity,” Booker said at a discussion hosted by the National Association of Counties last spring.

 But critics say the program is merely a warmed-up version of a decades-old program that provides questionable benefits for low-income communities and hastens gentrification, while awarding large tax breaks to the wealthiest among us.
 Even some supporters are unsatisfied with the law as it currently stands, because it lacks adequate reporting requirements and accountability measures.

 To date, the federal government has created more than 8,700 opportunity zones in states across the country and in five U.S. territories.
-Nearly 35 million Americans, more than 10 percent of the country’s population, live in areas designated as opportunity zones.
+Nearly 35 million Americans, more than 10% of the country’s population, live in areas designated as opportunity zones.

 Pearl put his money in the redevelopment of land located at the industrial periphery of a reviving downtown Los Angeles.
 The project’s trajectory thus far highlights how little leverage city officials have to negotiate community benefits from opportunity zone investments.
 States nominate the zones for designation, with input from local governments, but the funds are managed by private real estate companies.

 The $119 million mixed-use project is located at 400 North Avenue 19 on a gritty three-acre vacant, industrial parcel that abuts the concrete-lined Los Angeles River.
-It is slated to include housing, office and retail space.
+It is slated to include housing, office, and retail space.
 The developer is Miami-based Fifteen Group, which is partnering with Lincoln Property Company, an international real estate firm based in Dallas.

 Selling points include rising rents, rising home values and the expectation that affluent residents will continue to move into the greater downtown area, according to a memo that the New York-based real estate firm Cadre provided to investors.
 While the project promises to offer rents lower than those found in some of the surrounding neighborhoods, that differential should narrow as “the location becomes more core,” according to the memo.
-Cadre is expected to inject $57 million in equity into the project, and its investors are expected to yield two-and-half times the after-tax profits they would have gotten from a similar investment not located in an opportunity zone – or an additional $32 million.
+Cadre is expected to inject $57 million in equity into the project, and its investors are expected to yield two-and-half times the after-tax profits they would have gotten from a similar investment not located in an opportunity zone–or an additional $32 million.

 Morris Pearl said he was not even aware his investment was supposed to have a social impact.
 “I don’t think the [tax] law had anything to do with promoting this building other than the fact that it made it more economical,” he said.
 “I assume that the intended beneficiaries are the real estate development industry.”

-Among the beneficiaries could be President Trump’s son-in-law.
-Jared Kushner is a passive investor and co-founder of Cadre, the firm that is managing the opportunity zone fund for the Los Angeles project.
+Among the beneficiaries could be President Donald Trump’s son-in-law.
+Jared Kushner is a passive investor and cofounder of Cadre, the firm that is managing the opportunity zone fund for the Los Angeles project.
 The Associated Press reported Kushner’s connection to Cadre in December, as well as the fact that he and spouse Ivanka Trump have been supporters of the opportunity zone program.

 Targeted for eviction